 - New appliances or other space improvements

-- Adjustments to lease terms: Allowing tenants to paint their walls or make small renovations without extensive fees, offering consent to sublease, shorter leases, protection against rent increases, or similar compromises
+- Adjustments to lease terms: Allowing tenants to paint their walls or make small renovations without extensive fees, offering consent to sublease, shorter leases, longer single-tenant net leases, protection against rent increases, or similar compromises

 - Paying the broker’s fee